I offer over 25 years of experience in guiding foreign nationals in US work visas, permanent residence, asylum, waivers, and naturalization matters.

-The highest (AV) peer ranking for competency and professional ethics, in Martindale-Hubbell Legal Directory.
+AV Preeminent (highest) peer review for competency and professional ethics, in Martindale-Hubbell Legal Directory.

-Admitted to the bar in Georgia, South Carolina, and Texas
+Member, Georgia, South Carolina, and Texas state bar associations.

-My office offers support in major foreign languages
+Our office offers consultations in major foreign languages.

 Trilingual office (English-Spanish-French-fluent), with client support available in all major languages.